-- 8.3 The first of the above grounds means that a licence application may be refused if, when a licence is considered, the number of Sex Establishments (or Sex Establishments of a particular kind) in the locality is equal to or exceeds the number that the Authority would consider appropriate for that locality.
-For this purpose, the Authority has set the following limits: - The number of Sex Shops throughout the Borough is currently limited to 1 (one); - The number of Sex Cinemas throughout the Borough is currently limited to 1 (one); - The number of SEVs throughout the Borough is currently limited to 1 (one).
+- The first of the above grounds means that a licence application may be refused if, when a licence is considered, the number of Sex Establishments (or Sex Establishments of a particular kind) in the locality is equal to or exceeds the number that the Authority would consider appropriate for that locality.
+For this purpose, the Authority has set the following limits: - The number of Sex Shops throughout the Borough is currently limited to 0 (zero); - The number of Sex Cinemas throughout the Borough is currently limited to 0 (zero); - The number of SEVs throughout the Borough is currently limited to 0 (zero).